youngil-1013/youngil-1013.github.io/index.md

   - Played an integral role within a team to ideate, develop, and launch an Android mobile game backed by Firebase.
 Leveraged Java programming skills in Android Studio.
 - **YSC2244: Programming for Data Science**
   - Demonstrated proficiency in data science through adept utilization of Python modules.
 Explored data visualization, database querying, and web scraping techniques.
-- **Functional Programming and Proving**
+- **YSC3236: Functional Programming and Proving**
-  - Employed the Coq Proof Assitance to formalize and program proofs otherwise learned
+  - Employed the Coq Proof Assitance to show completeness and soundness of specifications, derive formalized proofs for iterative and tail-recursive programs, and practiced functional programmnig techniques.
-- **Parallel, Concurrent and Distributed Programming**
+- **YSC4231: Parallel, Concurrent and Distributed Programming**
-  -
+  - Discovered major parallel, distributed, and concurrent programming techniques and problems.
+Covered concepts of mutual exclusion, concurrent objects, and asynchornization.

 ## Work Experience